MDIA 1002 - Key Concepts in Media

 Learning & Teaching Modes

-Concept Videos: Each week, there is approximately 1 hour of video content, split into 10-20 minute concept videos.
-These are made available at the beginning of each week via the course MyUni page.
-Students should watch all the week's videos prior to attending their on-campus tutorials and seminars, as knowledge of the material covered by the concept videos is assumed.
+Lectures for this course divided into mini-lecture videos, which are made available at the beginning of each week via the courses MyUni page.
+These are often complimented by other video as suggested extension material.
+Students should watch all the week's videos prior to attending their on-campus seminars and tutorials (or equivalent, in the case of campus closure), as knowledge of the material covered by the mini-lecture videos is assumed - you will need to view these in order to participate fully in seminar and tutorial activities.

-Tutorials: Weekly tutorials are held in a computer lab in order to facilitate students’ access to online resources and completion of learning activities.
+Tutorial classes are held in a computer lab in order to facilitate students’ access to online resources and completion of assignments.

-Readings and other resources are provided via MyUni.
+Readings and other resources are provided online.
 Assignments and course participation involve a mixture of individual and collaborative work in class and online.
-Students should plan to attend all scheduled classes and engage with each week's readings and videos in order to do well in this course.

 Workload